norsecorp/ipviking-django/README.md

 QUICK INSTALL:
 1) Install the ipviking_api_python package using setup.py
 2) Install the ipviking_django package using setup.py
-3) Create your rules and responses (look at ipviking_django.examples.rules for some hints).
+3) Create your rules and responses (look at ipviking_django.rules for some examples).
-4) Configure the authenticator in your settings.py module using ipviking_django.authorizer.configure (again, there's an example in ipviking_django.examples.settings)
+4) Configure the authenticator in your settings.py module using ipviking_django.authorizer.configure (again, there's an example in ipviking_django.settings)
 5) To protect a view with IPViking, just have it inherit from ipviking_django.views.BaseView

 That's all, folks!